Mizuho Securities Thinks Xeris Pharmaceuticals' Stock is Going to Recover

 Mizuho Securities Thinks Xeris Pharmaceuticals’ Stock is Going to Recover

-Mizuho Securities analyst Difei Yang maintained a Buy rating on Xeris Pharmaceuticals (XERS) today and set a price target of $18.00.
-The company’s shares closed last Thursday at $1.68, close to its 52-week low of $1.42.
+In a report released today, Difei Yang from Mizuho Securities maintained a Buy rating on Xeris Pharmaceuticals (XERS), with a price target of $14.00.
+The company’s shares closed last Wednesday at $1.67, close to its 52-week low of $1.42.

 See today’s analyst top recommended stocks >>